-Dr. Duck returned to Morpeth, following his graduation and set up his practice.
+Following his graduation, Dr. Duck returned to Morpeth and set up his medical practice.
 He advertised in the 1880 Kent County Directory.

-In 1886 Dr. Duck went to Europe and did post graduate work in Paris, London, Edinburgh, Dublin, Lyon and Marseilles.
-Upon his return to Canada, Dr. Duck settled in Preston (now Cambridge), Ontario.
+In 1886 Dr. Duck travelled to Europe and did post graduate work in Paris, London, Edinburgh, Dublin, Lyon and Marseilles.
+Upon his return to Canada, Dr. Duck settled in Preston (now known as Cambridge), Ontario.

-Dr. Duck was chairman of the Preston Board of Education and served in this capacity for 2 years.
-He was a physician to the A.O.U.W., the Independent Order of Foresters, and the Oddfellows.
+Dr. Duck was Chairman of the Preston Board of Education and served in that capacity for 2 years.
+He was a physician to the A.O.U.W., The Independent Order of Foresters, and The Oddfellows.
 He became the Medical Officer of Health for Preston.
 Dr. Duck advertised in the 1893 Ontario Gazetteer in Preston.

-Dr. Duck died on the 20th of January, 1899 in Preston, Ontario of pneumonia.
+Dr. Duck died of pneumonia in Preston on the 20th of January, 1899.
 He was buried at the Morpeth Cemetery near his parents.
 He was 41 years old.